-- 430 Plotting the INAS densities obtained from M-WT and M-AL experiments, respectively, in one figure reveals an apparent shift of the curves either in $\ln(n_s)$ or in the temperature (Fig. 9a).
-This shift was found for all investigated materials but with different magnitudes (s.
-Appendix A).
-Curves of INAS as function of temperature from the same experimental methods (M-AL or M-WT) but measuring different INP concentrations (s.
-Table 1) do not spread in such a systematic way, which indicates that the shift stems very likely from the detected freezing temperatures.
-Since M-AL exhibits a very large cooling rate for temperatures - 435 higher than 255 K (see Fig. 4), a temperature shift predicted by Eq.
-13 can be significant for some given materials depending on their $\lambda$ values.
-Nevertheless, we thoroughly checked other possible sources of any systematic freezing temperature shift.
-One obvious issue might arise from the relatively large volume of the drops examined in M-AL. In the experiments the surface temperature of the drops was continuously measured, however, if the drop cools down at a high rate, heat from the drop interior might not be transported outward sufficiently quickly.
-Some INP are located inside the drop, i.e. away from the drop surface, - hence, they would experience higher temperatures than measured by the IR thermometer.
-This might falsify the experimentally determined temperature dependence of the ice nucleating ability.
-Nevertheless, our computation on the temporal evolution of a continuously cooling drop showed a temperature difference of maximum 0.5 K between the drop interior and surface which is within the measurement error of M-AL (s.
-Appendix B5).
+Plotting the INAS densities obtained from M-WT and M-AL experiments, respectively, in one figure reveals an apparent shift in the curves in either $\ln(n_s)$ or in the temperature (Fig. 9a).
+This shift was found for all investigated materials but with different magnitudes (see Appendix A).
+Curves of INASs as a function of temperature from the same experimental methods (M-AL or M-WT) but measuring different INP concentrations (see Table 1) do not spread in such a systematic way, which indicates that the shift stems very likely from the detected freezing temperatures.
+Since the M-AL exhibits a very large cooling rate for temperatures higher than 255 K (see Fig. 4), a temperature shift predicted by Eq.
+(13) can be significant for some given materials depending on their λ values.
+Nevertheless, we thoroughly checked other possible sources of any systematic freezingtemperature shift.
+One obvious issue might arise from the relatively large volume of the drops examined in the M-AL. In the experiments the surface temperature of the drops was continuously measured; however, if the drop cools down at a high rate, heat from the drop interior might not be transported outward sufficiently quickly.
+Some INPs are located inside the drop, i.e., away from the drop surface; hence, they would experience higher temperatures than measured by the IR thermometer.
+This might falsify the experimentally determined temperature dependence of the ice-nucleating ability.
+Nevertheless, our computation of the temporal evolution of a continuously cooling drop showed a maximum temperature difference of 0.5 K between the drop interior and surface, which is within the measurement error in the M-AL (see Appendix B4).
 This temperature difference is higher at higher temperatures, where fewer freezing measurements were carried out.
-At surface temperatures below 258 K the difference is about 0.2 K only.
-Furthermore, the number of kaolinite particles in a 0.1 g L-1 aqueous suspension drop of 2 mm diameter, for instance, is approximately 300000.
+At surface temperatures below 258 K, the difference is only about 0.2 K. Furthermore, the number of kaolinite particles in a 0.1 gL^{-1} aqueous-suspension drop of 2 mm diameter, for instance, is approximately 300 000.
 Thus, numerous particles will occur in the coldest region of the drop.
-Since a single particle is sufficient - to initiate nucleation, the warmer temperature in the drop interior plays a minor role in initiating the freezing.
+Since a single particle is sufficient to initiate nucleation, the warmer temperature in the drop interior plays a minor role in initiating the freezing.

-To modify the measurement data according to the temperature shift due to cooling rate and interparticle variability of ice nucleation efficiency, we follow the approach of Herbert et al. (2014) as described in Section 2.
-We present here only the case of kaolinite as an example; the approach was applied to reconcile the data for all examined materials.
-Those results are presented in Appendix A. The procedure for modifying for the raw data set in M-AL and M-WT is depicted as a flow diagram in Fig. B5.
+To modify the measurement data according to the temperature shift due to cooling rate and interparticle variability in ice nucleation efficiency, we follow the approach of Herbert et al. (2014) as described in Sect.
+2. We present here only the case of kaolinite as an example; the approach was applied to reconcile the data for all examined materials.
+Those results are presented in Appendix A. The procedure for modifying for the raw data set in the M-AL and M-WT is depicted as a flow diagram in Fig. B5.

-Figure 9. (a) Composite INAS density spectrum of kaolinite from the uncorrected M-WT (blue) and M-AL (red) measurements. (b) and (c) show the temperature-corrected data points from the M-WT and M-AL experiments based on $\lambda$ and $\omega$ , respectively.
-The dashed-dotted line in (c) is the regression line for the corrected data points obtained by employing the optimal $\lambda$ -value as in (b).
+Figure 9. (a) Composite INAS density spectrum of kaolinite from the uncorrected M-WT (blue) and M-AL (red) measurements.
+Panels (b) and (c) show the temperature-corrected data points from the M-WT and M-AL experiments based on λ and ω , respectively.
+The dash-dotted line in (c) is the regression line for the corrected data points obtained by employing the optimal λ value as in (b).